 One of the most famous and successful online promos of all time was the “Our Blades are F***ing Great” spot produced by Dollar Shave Club.
-The video features the founder/CEO walking through the company warehouse delivering an informative and hilarious piece to camera.
+The video features the founder and CEO walking through the company warehouse delivering an informative and hilarious piece to camera.
 Launched in March 2012, the video inspired over 12,000 orders on that first day alone and drove the successful launch of the company.
 Dollar Shave Club was acquired by Unilever for $1 billion just four years later.

 From the outset, Dubin used his branding experience to make all of Dollar Shave Club’s products and marketing the perfect match for its target market.
-The ‘Blades’ video and the variety of other similarly toned content that it has shared over the years, sets the tone for a brand that people want to be a part of.
+The ‘Blades’ video and the variety of other similarly themed content that it has shared over the years, sets the tone for a brand that people want to be a part of.

 2. Think about the Audience

-We really bang this drum a lot at Casual but the originals are often the best: tailor your marketing video content to your audience.
+We really bang this drum a lot at Casual Films but the originals are often the best: tailor your marketing video content to your audience.
 Do the work to understand who they are, what they find interesting and what some of their cultural references are.
 This will help you to create content that resonates with them and which they're more likely to share.
 (You can learn more about identifying your audience in this blog post here).

 Old Spice — The Man Your Man Could Smell Like

 3. Make the production extra ‘tight’

-To stand the best chance, your videos need to be lean - shorn of any flab which will damp the impact.
+To stand the best chance, your videos need to be lean — shorn of any flab which will dampen the impact.
 Give the script, edit and sound design an extra pass through to make sure that only the most essential elements are there.
 People get bored easily.
 If you are going for barnstorming success (which you are), you don’t want any filler at all in there.
-This can be a lot harder than you would expect - particularly if there are a number of stakeholders feeding into the process.
+This can be a lot harder than you would expect — particularly if there are a number of stakeholders feeding into the process.